 If you consider yourself more conservative politically or religiously and are looking for a school that will fit your lifestyle and beliefs, you may want to consider attending some of the following schools.

-Baylor University was established in 1845 through efforts of Baptist pioneers.
+Baylor University is one of the best conservative christian colleges in the nation.
+It was established in 1845 through efforts of Baptist pioneers.
 It is the oldest continually operating university in Texas.
 The University is a private Christian university, and a nationally ranked research institution.
 Baylor offers 142 undergraduate degree programs with the average undergraduate class size of 26.

 The mission of Baylor states that they are dedicated to educate men and women for worldwide leadership and service by integrating academic excellence and Christian commitment within a caring community.
 Although Students are not required to embrace the Baptist tradition to attend Baylor, they are encouraged to broaden their understanding of the rich cultural diversity found throughout the world and Baylor’s campus.
 Students who attend Baylor have a wide variety of beliefs and practices; from Hindu to Episcopalian and everything in between.